 The introduction of the Premier League turned English football into a sporting behemoth during the nineties, the division since evolving into a cosmopolitan collection of some of world football’s finest footballers.

-The charismatic and cock-sure Cantona swaggered into his new surroundings after signing from rivals Leeds, taking centre stage in a rebranded top flight with his trademark upturned collar and shackling the responsibility of ushering in a new dawn at Old Trafford.
+The charismatic and cock-sure Cantona swaggered into his new surroundings after signing from rivals Leeds, taking centre stage in a rebranded top flight with his trademark upturned collar and shackling the responsibility for ushering in a new dawn at Old Trafford.

 Cantona was born in Marseille and from a young age developed a fascination for football, his fixation on the game becoming ever deeper after watching his local side in the notoriously feverish atmosphere of the Stade Vélodrome alongside his father.